smoke/phalcon-gentoo-overlay/README.md

 ### Emerge the package

-You might need to add dev-php/phalcon in /etc/portage/package.accept_keywords as the ebuilds are may still be keyworded.
+You may need to add dev-php/phalcon in /etc/portage/package.accept_keywords as the ebuilds may still be keyworded.
 ```bash
 echo "dev-php/phalcon" >> /etc/portage/package.accept_keywords
 ```